JoacoLucen/JoacoLucen/README.md

 <!-- ================== PORTFOLIO PROJECTS ================== -->
 ### 📂 Portfolio Projects
 🔹 **Cleaning and Visualization of INDEC data** – Cleaning the EPH and viewing your data in streamlit.
-🔹 **Scraping, Storing, Cleaning and Viewing titles from News Media Websites** – Scraping, Storing, Cleaning and Viewing titles from News Media Web Pages, in addition to the automated creation of PDF analysis.
+🔹 **Scraping, Storing, Cleaning and Viewing titles from News Media Websites** – Analysis of scraped data and automatic creation of PDF analysis.

 ---